Pontardawe Town A.F.C.: History

-Although the present club was founded in 1947, football in Pontardawe certainly stretches back over 100 years, into the closing years of the 19th Century, when a Pontardawe club, run by industrialist CF Gilbertson, was among the members of the earliest Swansea League, and won the championship in 1899–1900.
-The club went on to join the Swansea and District League in the early 1900s, playing familiar names like Swansea Town, Morriston, Skewen and Clydach, as well as long forgotten ones such as Mond Nickel, York Place and Sketty.
-But honours don't seem to have come their way in the first half of the 20th Century; the club never even reached the top division of the Welsh League and it disbanded during the Second World War.
+Although the present club was founded in 1947, football in Pontardawe certainly stretches back over 100 years, into the closing years of the 19^{th} Century, when a Pontardawe club, run by industrialist CF Gilbertson, was among the members of the earliest Swansea League, and won the championship in 1899-1900.
+The club went on to join the Swansea & District League in the early 1900s, playing familiar names like Swansea Town, Morriston, Skewen and Clydach, as well as long forgotten ones such as Mond Nickel, York Place and Sketty.
+But honors were not forthcoming, and the club disbanded at the outbreak of the Second World War.

-Reformed as Pontardawe Athletic in 1947, the town club entered the Welsh League, playing in division two (west).
-The first few postwar years brought reasonable success at this level and by 1959/60 they were challenging for promotion, finishing 3rd behind Carmarthen and Clydach, achieving a Division One place a year later despite finishing below Gelli Colliery.
-But relegation came swiftly in 1961–62, Ponty finishing 19th out 20 and going back down with Milford.
-By the mid-1960s the club was struggling in the middle section of the restructured Welsh League and by 1980 they dropped to the lowest division.
-A period of comparative success followed in the early 1980s, with successive promotions taking the club back to the top flight of the Welsh League by 1982.
-1981 / 82 was Ponty's best ever season - not only did Dixie McHale's team win promotion, finishing second to Brecon Corries but they reached the quarter-finals of the Welsh Cup, hosting a Wrexham side containing Dai Davies, Joey Jones and Dixie McNeil.
-(Record books show the result as 5-1 though the club's history says 4–1).
+Reformed as Pontardawe Athletic in 1947, the club entered the Welsh League in 1948-49, playing in Division 2 (West).
+The first few post war years brought reasonable success at this level and in 1960-61 the club won the championship with 28 wins out of 32 league games.
+However, relegation came swiftly from Division 1 in 1961-62, Ponty finishing 19^{th} out of 20 to go back down to Division 2 (West) with Milford United.
+The club failed to bounce back the following season with Milford pipping Ponty by 4 points.
+For 1964-65 the Welsh League restructured and Ponty spent several seasons in Division 1 until relegation to Division 2 in 1978-79.

+A period of comparative success followed in the early 1980s, with successive promotions as runners up in 1980-81 and 1981-82 behind Trelewis and Brecon Corinthians respectively taking the club back to the top-flight of the Welsh League.
+1981-82 also brought success in the Welsh Cup with Dixie McHale's team reaching the fourth round, beating Maesteg Park (1-0) & Cardiff Corinthians (1-0) before losing at home 5-1 to Wrexham, containing Dai Davies, Joey Jones & Dixie McNeil.

-Competing in the Premier Division for only the second time in their history in 1982–83, Pontardawe Athletic managed to lift the West Wales Senior Cup and in the league they held their own, finishing 13th - but luck wasn't on their side, the league restructured and as Athletic lacked a ground adequate for the Welsh league's self styled "National Division" they were dumped back into the middle section, curiously known as the Premier Division, for 1983/84.
-Ponty went into decline again, slipping back to the third level of the Welsh league by the mid-1980s, quietly remaining there for over a decade.
+Now competing in the Premier Division, 1982-83 saw Pontardawe lift the West Wales Senior Cup and finish 13^{th} in the league, however another restructuring saw Ponty lack a ground adequate for the Welsh League's new ‘National Division’ and they were relegated back into the middle division.
+Ponty went into decline again, slipping back to the third level of the Welsh League by the mid-1980s, quietly remaining there for over a decade.